nasa/Common-Metadata-Repository/README.md

 ## Usage

-Run `lein repl`, at which point you will see output similar to the following:
+With the setup done, you are ready to run `lein repl`.
+Having done that, you will see output similar to the following:

 ```
 Development Environment Manager